 Even if you don’t think you’ll be hiking in the dark, it’s important to be prepared in case your hike keeps you out past nightfall.
 That means a headlamp for you and a safety light for your dog.
 The SpotLit clip-on LED light attaches securely to your dog’s collar and provides a bright, long-lasting light for night-time adventures.
 A safety light also alerts other hikers and vehicles of your presence, and it’s a great way to keep track of your off-leash dog after sunset.

-While dog boots aren’t critical for hiking with your dog, there are many situations where they can be very useful.
+While dog boots aren’t critical for hiking with your dog, there are many situations where they can be very useful and can protect your dog’s paws.
 Booties are great for dealing with temperature extremes, icy conditions, hiking on rocky terrain, and foot injuries.
 Get your dog used to wearing boots around the house and in the yard, so if they have to wear them hiking, it won’t be a big deal.
 We’ve tried a lot of different brands, and so far, our favorite dog boot is the Ruffwear Grip Trex.
 As long as you get the right size for your dog, these will not come off when you’re hiking.
 They’re also really great for walking on hot pavement.

 A Treat Pouch and Treats